thomasburgess/thomasburgess.github.io/_posts/2022-05-31-Parameter-Space.md

     tasks = [{k: v for k, v in zip(pars.keys(), i)} for i in product(*pars.values())] return tqdm(pool.imap_unordered(lambda x: {**x, "result": fun(**x)}, tasks), total=len(tasks))
 ```
+To get this working, `tqdm` must know the total iteration count, and use `imap` to get data once it's finished.

-and then run a simple test:
+And now we can run a simple test:

 ```python
 import time